 Report scope can be customized per your requirements.
 Click here.

 Phase II is the step after Phase l for any biopharmaceutical company to proceed where clinical efficacy or biological activity ('proof of concept' studies) and optimum dose to show biological activity with minimal side-effects (‘definite dose-finding’ studies) are performed in 100-300 patients with the specific disease.
 The time period is several months to two years in most scenarios.
 The success rate in this phase drops down sharply, and as per the US FDA, the successful trials moving forward are around 33%.
 As per the clinicaltrials.gov, nearly 5,849 studies are currently in process 2019 with active study undergoing.
-Owing to high uncertainty and the complex procedure of data collection, analysis, and representation as per government protocols, the pharmaceutical companies generally outsource the clinical trials to the clinical research organizations (CROs) with expertise in various protocols/guidelines laid down by governments across the globe.
 The rising number of collaborations of companies with hospital chains and CROs with a focus on niche therapeutic segments act as the major driving factors for the success and approval of candidates in this phase.
-The emerging markets are rising source of CROs and diversified patient pool for the growth of success rate in phase II.
+The emerging markets are a rising source of CROs and diversified patient pool for the growth of success rate in phase II.
 Thus, owing to all the above-mentioned factors, the market is expected to witness high growth over the forecast period.

 To understand key trends, Download Sample Report

-North America is found to hold a significant share for the pediatric clinical trials market and is expected to show a similar trend over the forecast period.
-The pediatric clinical trials scenario in the United States has been fluctuating since 2005.
-The number of clinical trials conducted on the pediatric population in the United States has been increasing since 2005-2009.
-However, from 2009-2011, almost an equal number of pediatric clinical trials were performed in the United States.
+North America is found to hold a significant share for the pediatric clinical trial market and is expected to show a similar trend over the forecast period.
 According to the ClinicalTrials.gov, in 2019, more than 3,363 pediatric research procedures were conducted in the United States, which represented a large proportion of the overall global count of pediatric research procedures.
 The high number of trials and high cost per procedure and patient have largely contributed to the market in the United States.
-This has made the US pediatric clinical trials market the largest in the world.
+This has made the United States pediatric clinical trials market the largest in the world.
 The population of children in the United States is more than a quarter of the total population, but the pediatric clinical trials performed are ten times lesser than the non-pediatric ones.
 This is mainly because of ethical issues related to pediatric research and the complexity involved.
 Another major factor restraining the market is the relatively small target population for the end product.

 To understand geography trends, Download Sample Report.